New to Road Scholar? Sign up

 Activity note: Walking up to 6 miles throughout the day; city streets and sidewalks, mixed terrain trail.

 Morning: We will regroup in the hotel lobby and set out on our first walking field trip through the Plains of Abraham.
-Walking from east to west, we will follow the nature path that runs along the cliff.
+Walking from West to East, we will follow the nature path that runs along the cliff.
 Long before the historical battle of 1759, the area situated just outside the city wall was famous for the diversity of its natural resources.
-Walking in the footsteps of the country’s first herbalists, we will pass through the XII World Forestry Congress Commemorative Garden that contains 28 different species of the boreal forest as well as specimens from all over the world.
-Heading towards the west, we will climb on the fortifications for an overview of military and civil architecture.
-On the way, we will learn about the various districts marked by the presence of French, English, Scottish, and Irish who left a significant legacy of architecture, economic, and political heritage.
+Heading towards the East, we will climb on the fortifications for an overview of military and civil architecture.
+In the wall city, we will learn about the various districts marked by the presence of French, English, Scottish, and Irish who left a significant legacy of architecture, economic, and political heritage.
 As we reach Cap Diamond, we will have an amazing view of Québec’s natural harbour made of three very ancient geological formations.

-Lunch: At the famous Château Frontenac, we’ll have a 3-course plated meal with appetizer (soup or salad), choice of entrée (prepared specially for us as hikers), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.
+Lunch: At the famous Château Frontenac, we’ll have a 2-course plated meal with choice of entrée (prepared specially for us as hikers), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.
 The Frontenac — one of the landmarks of Québec City and the most photographed hotel in the world — boasts a fascinating history.
 It was named in honor of Louis de Buade, Comte de Frontenac, who served as the governor of France’s colony in Canada during the late 17th century.
 Bon appétit!